artasparks/gpub/README.md

 });
 ```

-## Miscellaneous Scripts
+## Scripts

+GPub comes with a numeber of scripts to help with book generation and
-To enable all the scripts, it's convenient ta have something like
+renversion.
+It's usually convenient ta have something like:

 ```shell
 PATH=/Users/kashomon/inprogress/gpub/scripts:$PATH